Man Killed After Wounding Two Officers In NJ Banquet Hall Shootout Came Out Firing, AG Says

 A Woodbridge police officer and a New York City homicide detective were wounded in the exchange, New Jersey Attorney General Matthew Platkin said.

-The township officer was struck in the back and the city detective in the foot, the NYPD said.
+The township officer was shot in the back and the city detective in the foot, the NYPD said.

-Both have already been released from the hospital following treatment, the attorney general said on Thursday, June 13.
+Both have already been released from the hospital following treatment, the attorney general said late Thursday, June 13.

 The shooter was pronounced dead at the scene, he said.